 6. Scar Management

 One of the most common problems that you may encounter is scarring from your wound.
 No matter how well-fitted your post-operative bra is, you may continue to feel discomfort around your scar area.
 Especially during the first two weeks, your scar will be inflamed and sensitive.

 BodySil is our clinically tested range of silicone scar treatments that have been proven to improve the appearance of scars.
 Silicone-based products, such as the BodySil scar treatments accelerate scar fading so you can regain your confidence.
 Two of our most popular and effective scar treatments are the BodySil Scar Tape and BodySil Scar Gel.

-Choosing the right bra doesn’t have to be complicated at all!
+Choosing the perfect fitting operative bra doesn’t have to be complicated at all!
 By following our 6 simple steps, you will be able to breeze through your recovery.